-The first step in getting protection for an invention is drafting a professional patent application with claims that define the scope of protection that you are requesting.
+The first step in getting protection for an invention is drafting a professional European patent application with claims that define the scope of protection that you are requesting.
 Poorly drafted claims put the patent at risk—or worse, can render it worthless.

 At Patenthuis, all patent applications are drafted by a Belgian and European patent attorney, who has completed specialised training and passed the required exams.
 Patenthuis can also take care of any drawings that may be needed in the patent application—whether original creations or based on your own drawings.
-Patent applications are drafted in Dutch.
+Belgian patent applications are usually drafted in Dutch.
 European patent applications are usually drafted in English.

-Fees for drafting a patent application are typically 3500 to 5500 €, depending on the complexity of the patent application and the urgency.
+Fees for drafting a Belgian or European patent application are typically 3500 to 5500 €, depending on the complexity of the patent application and the urgency.

 Belgian Patent Law and the European Patent Convention do not provide for provisional patent applications.

 The filing date determines the point at which the invention may be made publicly known without damaging the allowability of the patent application.
 Until that date, any publication or publications made by the inventor/applicant are considered prior publications and may severely damage prospects of obtaining a patent.

-When filing a patent application, an official novelty search must be requested, which will be performed by the authorities.
+When filing a European patent application, an official novelty search must be requested, which will be performed by the authorities.

 Patenthuis’ fees for filing a Belgian patent application are 895€.
 This prices includes official fees for filing and for the novelty search.

 An international (PCT) patent application can also be filed.
 The fees for this are 3995€.